 The Devil in Other Religions

 In Buddhism, Maara is the demon that tempted Buddha away from his path of enlightenment.
-Like Christianity’s Jesus resisted the Devil, Buddha also resisted temptation and defeated Maara.
+Much like Jesus of Christianity resisted the Devil, Buddha also resisted temptation and defeated Maara.

 In people of almost any religion or even in those who don’t follow a religion, the Devil is almost always synonymous with fear, punishment, negativity and immorality.